ezclap-tv/mu-lang/tour.md

 // note that these are *not* exceptions, they do not unwind the stack,
 // nor do they automatically propagate until caught. every error must
 // be explicitly handled or propagated.
-// before you can do this, the function must be declared as fallible with `!` fn fallible0(v: Bool) throws {
+// before you can do this, the function must be declared as fallible with `throws` fn fallible0(v: Bool) throws {
   if v: throw "error-like"
 }